skip to main content

 Data as of post date.

-For only $6–$7 a month, Arrow Player has 600+ movies, three simultaneous streams, 4K HDR resolution, and offline viewing.
+For only $6–$7 a month, Arrow Player has 600+ movies, three simultaneous streams, 4K UHD resolution, and offline viewing.
 That’s an explosive bang for your buck.
 Arrow Player might even be the best value among its rival streaming services.

 A collage of Arrow Video Blu-ray covers